Introduction to Nested For Loop in R

 Example #2

 Performing nest for loop along with if statement to do some complicated tasks.
-In the below example we shall declare a matrix using matrix () function and checking the variables i=j using if statement.
+In the example below, we shall declare a matrix using a matrix () function and check the variables i=j using an if statement.

 Code: